BoxXV/boxxv.github.io/_posts/2020-05-01-c-sharp-in-depth-fourth-edition-review.md

 -----

 ### Chapter 6.
-Implementing iterators the easy way
+Async implementation

-#### 6.1 C# 1: The pain of handwritten iterators
+#### 6.1 Structure of the generated code

-#### 6.2 C# 2: Simple iterators with yield statements
-- 6.2.1 Introducing iterator blocks and yield return
+- 6.1.1 The stub method: Preparation and taking the first step
+- 6.1.2 Structure of the state machine
+- 6.1.3 The MoveNext() method (high level)
+- 6.1.4 The SetStateMachine method and the state machine boxing dance

+#### 6.2 A simple MoveNext() implementation
+- 6.2.1 A full concrete example
-- 6.2.2 Visualizing an iterator’s workflow
+- 6.2.2 MoveNext() method general structure
-- 6.2.3 Advanced iterator execution flow
+- 6.2.3 Zooming into an await expression
-- 6.2.4 Quirks in the implementation

-#### 6.3 Real-life iterator examples
+#### 6.3 How control flow affects MoveNext()
-- 6.3.1 Iterating over the dates in a timetable
+- 6.3.1 Control flow between await expressions is simple
-- 6.3.2 Iterating over lines in a file
+- 6.3.2 Awaiting within a loop
-- 6.3.3 Filtering items lazily using an iterator block and a predicate
+- 6.3.3 Awaiting within a try/finally block

-#### 6.4 Pseudo-synchronous code with the Concurrency and Coordination Runtime
+#### 6.4 Execution contexts and flow

+#### 6.5 Custom task types revisited

-#### 6.5 Summary
+#### Summary

 -----